-The Cooperative is obligated to allocate credits to a capital account to each patron for all amounts in excess of annual operating costs and expenses.
-Under the provisions of the Mortgage Agreement, until the equities and margins equal or exceed thirty percent of the total assets of the cooperative, the return to patrons of contributed capital is generally limited to twenty-five percent of the patronage capital or margins received by the cooperative in the prior calendar year.
-WEC Bylaws require capital of the Cooperative to equal at least thirty percent of total assets before a retirement can be made.
-The WEC Board of Directors is responsible to determine the method, basis, priority and order of retirement, if any, for all amounts furnished as capital.
-Any differences in patronage available and what is remaining below is unclaimed amounts or amounts below the Cooperative's threshold for payment, which is \$50, both of which are included in retired below.
-The unclaimed and retired no check balances for the years ended December 31, 2022 and 2021 were \$841,251 and \$802,406, respectively.
+WEC is obligated to allocate credits to a capital account to each patron for all amounts in excess of annual operating costs and expenses.
+Under the provisions of the RUS loan agreements, until the equities and margins equal or exceed thirty percent of the total assets of WEC, the return to members of contributed capital is generally limited to twenty-five percent of the patronage capital or margins received by WEC in the prior calendar year.
+WEC Bylaws require capital of WEC to equal at least thirty percent of total assets before a retirement can be made.
+The WEC Board of Directors is responsible for determining the method, basis, priority and order of retirement, if any, for all amounts furnished as capital.
+Any differences in patronage available and what is remaining below is unclaimed amounts or amounts below WEC's threshold for payment, which is \$50, both of which are included in retired below.
+In 2023, WEC began offering early estate retirements to capital credit accounts at a discounted rate.
+The discount is set by using the weighted average cost of capital for the prior year.
+The discounted dollars are recognized in a retired patronage capital general ledger account identified as estate discounts.
+In addition, in 2023, WEC also began charging all dormant and undeliverable capital credit accounts with an annual service charge of \$15 per account.
+These dollars have been assigned to a retired patronage general ledger account number identified as service charges.
+The unclaimed, retired no check, estate discount, and service charge balances for the years ended December 31, 2023 and 2022 were \$861,287 and \$841,251, respectively.

-2022 2021 Assignable Assigned to date \$ 458,796 33,266,609 \$ 1,040,784 32,225,825 Less: Retirements to date 33,725,405 9,483,407 33,266,609 9,083,407 \$ 24,241,998 \$ 24,183,202
+2023 2022 Assignable Assigned to date \$ 1,067,670 33,725,406 \$ 458,797 33,266,609 Less: Retirements to date 34,793,076 9,883,407 33,725,406 9,483,407 \$ 24,909,669 \$ 24,241,999